Narayana Hrudayalaya Limited (NSE:NH)

 The acquisition of a U.K. hospital group division is funded offshore, debt-free, and aims to replicate operational efficiencies from previous international ventures.
 The deal targets margin expansion, increased private payer mix, and scalable growth in a stable, regulated market.

-Strong revenue growth in India was driven by higher ARPP and a shift to domestic patients, while the new Cayman facility is set for full launch soon with margin dilution expected for four-to-five quarters.
-CapEx plans target 1,500 new beds, and integrated care and insurance businesses are scaling with controlled cash burn.
+Strong revenue growth in India was driven by new hospitals and a shift to higher-value domestic patients, while the Cayman facility prepares for full commissioning with most costs already incurred.
+CapEx plans target 1,500 new beds, and integrated care and insurance businesses are scaling up.